 The Free Will Spectrum: From Determinism to Autonomy

-While many discussions about Free Will tend to frame it as a binary choice – either we have full free will or we don’t have it at all – reality is more nuanced.
-I think it is more helpful to think about free will as existing on a continuum.
+While many discussions about free will frame it as a binary choice – either we have full free will, or we don’t have it at all – the reality is more nuanced.
+It is more helpful to consider free will existing on a continuum, where full free will and no free will exists at its poles.
 Some aspects of our lives may look predetermined, where we don’t have much control, while others appear fully within our control.
-Most of the time, though, free will sits somewhere between these extremes in a mix of automation and agency.
+Most of the time, though, free will moves somewhere between these extremes in a mix of automation and agency.

 The Free Will Spectrum: A Closer Look